RetroPie/mame4all-pi/readme.txt

 TODO
 ----
+- Fix or workaround for black screen crash on SDL_SetVideoMode using Console.
+- Colours are a little too dull on HDMI due to 8 bit web safe palette, I think, used by the Pi's GPU.
-- Add rotation support
+- Add rotation support.
-- Add configurables
+- Add configuration file.

 KNOWN PROBLEMS